zuluchaka/tradingplan/README.md

 ![Pin Bar](https://forextraininggroup.com/wp-content/uploads/2016/07/Pin-Bar-Structure.png)

-### Anatomy of VALID Pin Bar:
+### Validity Pin Bar:
 - The long wick should be at least 2-3 times the length of the body of the candlestick
-- The body should be completely within previous bars range
+- The body should be larger than previous bars range
 - The body should be present towards either the upper or lower extreme of the Pin Bar
 - The wick should stand out when compared to previous bars (with room to the left)
 - Pin Bar will affect immediately following 4-5 bars
-- Pin Bar should print at a Support and Resistance (Candle rejection: The wick touches the support/resistance but the body don't) ideally at the end of an impulsive move and may indicate the beginning of a reversal price momentum
+- Pin Bar should print at a Support and Resistance:
+ * Candle rejection: The wick touches the support/resistance but the body don't
+ * Ideally at the end of an impulsive move and may indicate the beginning of a reversal price momentum
 - Pin Bar that appear/close in direction of the Trend
  * IF UPTREND then BULLISH Pin Bar closes higher than than the open.
  * IF DOWNTREND then BEARISH Pin Bar closes lower than the open.